Getting started with MQTT on Android using Mosquitto

 }

-), which enables sending a message over a specific topic.
+, which sends a message to a specific topic.

 fun mqttPublish(topic: String, msg: String, qos: Int) {